Gresham House Asset Management Ltd Best Execution Annual Report 2019 (Article 65(6))

-MiFID II requires Gresham House Asset Management Limited (GHAM) to provide on an annual basis, for each class of financial instruments traded by the firm, the top five execution venues used for the preceding year.
-The below qualitative information is applicable to trading undertaken by GHAM in reportable instruments during the period 1 January 2018 to 31 December 2018.
+The MiFID II regulations requires Gresham House Asset Management Limited (“GHAM”) to provide on an annual basis, for each class of financial instruments traded by the firm, the top five execution venues used for the preceding year.
+The below qualitative information is applicable to trading undertaken by GHAM in reportable instruments during the period 1 January 2019 to 31 December 2019.
 The quantitative information relating to the 65(6), execution via a broker is also provided within this document.

 2. Qualitative report